 McLean, convinced by his idea to create a standardized shipping trailer or container, sold his trucking business.
 In 1955, he took out a bank loan for $42 million.
 He used $7 million of this loan to purchase the established shipping company, Pan-Atlantic Steamship Company.
 Pan-Atlantic already had docking rights in many of the eastern port cities which McLean was targeting.
 Shortly after buying them he renamed the company SeaLand Industries.

-McLean then went on to test variations of the container and finally settled on a primitive form of what we know today as the shipping container.
-It was strong, standardized, stackable, easy to load and unload and lockable, which made it theft resistant.
+McLean worked with engineer Keith Tantlinger to design, refine, and test variations of the container and finally settled on a primitive form of what we know today as the shipping container.
+It was strong, standardized, stackable, easy to load and unload and lockable, which made it theft-resistant.

 On April 26, 1956, Ideal X left New Jersey, heading for Houston.
 The success of his design was reinforced when the company was taking orders before the ship even docked in Houston to take goods back to New Jersey.
 This was mainly due to McLean being able to offer 25% discount off the price of conventional cargo transportation at the time.
 Also, because the containers were lockable, it stopped goods from being stolen during transit.